Azure/azure-sdk-for-c/sdk/iot/README.md

 ### Telemetry

 Telemetry functionality can be achieved by sending a user payload to a specific topic.
-In order to get the appropriate topic to which to send, use the `az_iot_hub_client_telemetry_publish_topic_get()` API.
+In order to get the appropriate topic to which to send, use the `az_iot_hub_client_telemetry_get_publish_topic()` API.
 An example use case is below.

 ```C
 //FOR SIMPLICITY THIS DOES NOT HAVE ERROR CHECKING.
 IN PRODUCTION ENSURE PROPER ERROR CHECKING.